LearnLink Blog

 Who likes ice cream?

-• What: We use 'What' to ask about things, ideas, or actions.
+• What: Use 'What' for things, ideas, or actions.

-Sentence Structure: What + helping verb + subject + main verb?
+Sentence Structure: What + auxiliary + subject + action word?

 Examples: